ogheneCodes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 18.
 Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 Task 19.
 GitHub repository: alx-system_engineering-devops
 Task 20.
-Create a script that removes all letters c and C from input
+Create a script that removes all letters c and C from input Task 21.
+Write a script that reverse its input.